jacknpoe/todos_juros/README.md

 Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as GW-BASIC, Smalltalk, Snap! and twinBASIC.

 Languages ​​that will not have the solution, as they do not support the necessary resources: Solidify (does not have floating point numbers), Scratch, CHIP-8, Frege and Gosu (does not have exponentiation), Self, Rexx and Bash (does not have exponentiation of floating point numbers).
 Other languages ​​have other problems, such as being outdated and not running or compiling on current systems.

-Because I don't have an Arduino board, this version couldn't be tested properly.

 The most common output for tests is: